ZeusTheJupiterKing21/ZeusTheJupiterKing21/README.md

-- 👋 Hi, I’m @Hansin Sojitra
+- 👋 Hi, I’m @ZeusTheJupiterKing
 - 👀 I’m interested in cricket and badminton
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on html
+- 💞️ I’m looking to collaborate on java
 - 📫 How to reach me.
 Bangalore